About Rose Hips

 Some home gardeners do not know that rose hips even exist.
 When fully mature,

-they contain seeds to grow new plants.
-The seeds are what botanists use,
+rose hips are pods containing seeds to grow new plants.
+The seeds are what

 Rooting of cuttings are the most popular way of propagating roses.
 Cuttings